KomodoPlatform/dicoapp/README.md

-# dICOapp v0.1
+# AtomicDEX v0.1

-SPV lightweight GUI wallet with barterDEX swap capabilities (dICO compatible).
+SPV lightweight GUI wallet with barterDEX swap capabilities.
 This is experimental software and a functional prototype.

 ## Install dependencies for DEV enviroment